hbctraining/Intro-to-ChIPseq-flipped/lessons/09_data_visualization.md

 --refPointLabel "PRDM16 binding sites"
 ```

 We observed some moderate levels of H3K4me3 and H3K4me in PRDM16-binding regions.
 The result makes sense, because both H3K4me3 and H3K4me are associated with transcriptional activation.
-There was also little overlap with H3K27me3, which is a epigenetic modification associated with transcriptional repression during neurogenesis.
+Not surprisingly, H3K27me3 shares little overlap in PRDM16-binding regions, as H3K27me3 is a epigenetic modification associated with transcriptional repression during neurogenesis, and we do not expect transcriptional repression.

 <p align="center">
 <img src="../img/09_plot2_wt_encode.png" width="500">